CloudBees Jenkins JVM troubleshooting

 In the event your instance demands more than

--Xmx16g, we encourage scaling horizontally by adding more masters using CloudBees Jenkins Operations Center, which divides the workload more efficiently.
-Another good reason to divide the workload at this threshold is to minimize a single point of failure.
+-Xmx16g, try scaling horizontally by adding more masters using CloudBees Jenkins Operations Center, which divides the workload more efficiently.
+Dividing the workload at this threshold also minimizes a single point of failure.
 At 24 GB, this becomes extremely important because managing a master at this scale requires a specialized skill-set and incurs extra administrative problems.
 Besides reduced efficiency, it concentrates so much responsibility on one system that it is hard to schedule routine maintenance and harder to guarantee system stability.

-There are a few ways to tell if it’s time to increase the amount of heap allocated to Jenkins.
-If any of the following is not true, it you may want to consider increasing the heap size: * Garbage collection should not be running more often than once every 15 seconds on average, with one collection per 30 seconds being a good number to aim for. * The GC throughput (the percentage of time spent running the application rather than doing garbage collection) should be above 98%. * The amount of the heap used (not just allocated) for old-generation data should not exceed 70% except for brief spikes and should be 50% or less in most cases.
+Traditionally, JVM administrators measure CPU, RAM, and DISK I/O as macro metrics for the performance of the application.
+In addition to this, measuring micro metrics can assist in properly forecasting for growth.
+Micro metrics can be measured by analysing garbage collection logs, and thread dumps. * Thread count should be under 700. * The GC throughput (the percentage of time spent running the application rather than doing garbage collection) should be above 98%. * The amount of the heap used (not just allocated) for old-generation data should not exceed 70% except for brief spikes and should be 50% or less in most cases.

-By analyzing GC logs in gceasy.io, it is easy to evaluate these metrics.
+By analyzing GC logs in products such as gceasy.io, it is easy to evaluate these metrics.

 Currently it is recommended to use the G1 Garbage Collection algorithm.

 G1 is superior to ParallelGC or CMS for a Jenkins JVM.
 This is because G1 avoids long “stop the world” pauses which can take many seconds in a large collection.
+Jenkins is an application that relies on low latency, so the shorter the GC pauses, the better.
 It is also the default Garbage Collector in Java 9.

 Specify G1 GC as follows: